Coalition combat operations in Afghanistan in 2006: United Kingdom

 Air support was provided by 9 Regiment Army Air Corps (equipped with the Westland WAH-64 Apache) and the Royal Air Force (RAF)/Royal Navy Joint Force Harrier operating Harrier GR7 close air support and reconnaissance aircraft.
 RAF C-130 transport aircraft and CH-47 Chinook helicopters also deployed.
 Troops from 34 Squadron RAF Regiment assisted with the protection of Kandahar Airfield.

 United States

 In 2006, the US 10th Mountain Division supported NATO during Operation Mountain Fury.
 US special forces and air assets supported both NATO and non-NATO US missions.

-US air assets included B-1 Lancer bombers of the 9th Expeditionary Bomber Squadron and aircraft from Carrier Air Wing One operating from the USS Enterprise (CVN-65).
+US aircraft included Rockwell B-1 Lancer bombers of the 9th Expeditionary Bomber Squadron and Navy aircraft from Carrier Air Wing One operating from the USS Enterprise (CVN-65).

-In March, 2006, Towr Kham Fire Base was established in the northwest by a platoon-sized force a few minutes from the Towr Kham checkpoint on the Pakistan border, on the route into the Khyber Pass.
+In March 2006, the Towr Kham Fire Base was established in the northwest by a platoon-sized force a few minutes from the Towr Kham checkpoint on the Pakistan border, on the route into the Khyber Pass.